 –Mary J. Wilding

 I also want to take a moment and dedicate this website to my wonderful children.
 I love being their mother!
 They are amazing people!
 I consider them my dearest friends, and I’m so glad that they are great friends with each other!
 (A mother’s greatest wish come true!)
 We have often laughed over stories about their grandparents!
 They were also there to love and support me through some tough times after their deaths!
 Mostly, I am inspired to be a better person when I am around them!
 I am in awe of all they are accomplishing in their lives!
 I love their spouses and the unique dynamic each brings to our extended family!
-I adore being a grandma to sweet Makena and Marli!
+I adore being a grandma to sweet Makena, Marli, Violet, Maylan and Elliot!
 “My cup runneth over!”

 I would also be remiss if I did not thank my darling daughter-in-law, Whitney Wilding, for her patience, help and “tech savvy” in getting this website up and running!
 Her thoughtful consideration of how important this project is to me is appreciated more than words can ever convey!